asposemarketplace/Aspose_for_Hadoop/README.md

 Aspose For Hadoop
 =================

 Aspose for Hadoop project enables Hadoop developers to work with binary file formats.
-The Hadoop / MR developers can use this project to convert binary sequence files into text sequence files.
+The Hadoop / MR developers can use this project to create and convert binary sequence files into text sequence files.
 The text can then be used for analysis purpose in MapReduce algorithms.

 Packages
 --------